If there’s one thing that all website owners can agree on is that traffic is key. We all want more traffic to our websites.

 The last 2 elements are memorability and efficiency.
 You want your users to easily remember the site when they return.
 Return visitors can definitely provide an SEO boost.

-Efficiency has more to do with how quick the user can achieve their objectives while on your site.
+Efficiency has more to do with how quickly the user can achieve their objectives while on your site.
 As much as users spending more time on your site is good for you, you want them to spend time-consuming information.

 If a visitor spends too much time trying to get your product or too much time trying to sign up, then you best believe they won’t do it again.
 You need to make these processes/objectives as smooth and quick as possible.